 Termites and what the VA labels "wood-destroying pests" can be a serious problem for homeowners, buyers and sellers.
 House hunters often worry about the condition of older homes when it comes to these pests, and in most cases, rightfully so.

 To the untrained observer, termite infestations are very difficult to spot unless there is obvious damage.
 Fortunately, VA loan rules are designed to protect the buyer and the property the VA borrower wants to purchase.

-Check with a lender or your VA Regional Loan Center to see if a pest inspection is required where you plan to purchase a home.
+Termite inspections are required for existing properties if it is located in an area where the probability of termite infestation is “very heavy” or “moderate to heavy.”
+Use the Termite Infestation Probability Map or check with a lender or your VA Regional Loan Center to see if a pest inspection is required where you plan to purchase a home.

 VA loan rules for termite inspections are different for condo projects.
-According to the VA, "A wood destroying insect inspection is required in low-rise and high-rise units only when the fee appraiser observes a potential problem."
+According to the VA, "A wood-destroying insect inspection is required in low-rise and high-rise units only when the fee appraiser observes a potential problem."
 There are some situations that allow the termite inspection to be waived in second-story or higher condo units.

-Before starting your house hunt, speak with your nearest VA Regional Loan Center to learn if your area requires termite inspections.
+Before starting your house hunt, it’s smart to speak with your VA lender or the nearest VA Regional Loan Center to learn if your area requires termite inspections.